ComputationalMystics/ResearchProject/UseCases/view-metrics.md

 ## Description
-The user provides a URL to a GitHub repository for a community that she wants to see metrics fore.
+The user provides a URL to a GitHub repository for a community that they want to see metrics fore.
 The software returns [metrics](https://wiki.linuxfoundation.org/oss-health-metrics/metrics) that indicate the health and sustainability of the repository.